Costs of incarceration rise as inflation squeezes inmates, families - NewsBreak

 “It does make them angry and it does tend to increase violence and they get into more fights with each other,” she said.
 “It makes it a more dangerous environment for the people who work there, the corrections officers and the other staff.
 All of that is a heightened level of volatility.”

-The post Costs of incarceration rise as inflation squeezes inmates, families appeared first on Idaho Capital Sun .
+The post Costs of incarceration rise as inflation squeezes inmates, families appeared first on Virginia Mercury .

 Comments / 0